Jim Tetlow: Biography

-Born in 1955 Tetlow is a 1977 graduate of Carnegie Mellon with a BFA in Drama.
+Tetlow was born in 1955.
+He graduated from Lakewood (Ohio) High School in 1973 and later studied at Carnegie Mellon with a BFA in Drama, which he graduated in 1977.
 After working for several years as a free-lance lighting designer, he was hired in 1981 by the renowned Imero Fiorentino Associates (IFA) in New York City.
 During his ten years at IFA he worked primarily in television including designing the lighting for specials for all of the major television networks.
 He also designed lighting for corporate projects and exhibits including the Spruce Goose airplane exhibit in Long Beach, California. and the AT&T exhibit at Epcot at Walt Disney World.

-Tetlow graduated from Lakewood (Ohio) High School in 1973 and is a member of the LHS Distinguished Alumni Hall of Fame and is the recipient of a Carnegie-Mellon Alumni Achievement Award in 2014.

 In 1990, he left IFA and formed his own company, The Tetlow Company Inc., which provided lighting design for television, live shows, and special events.
 After expanding into the design of entertainment facilities, the name was changed to Nautilus Entertainment Design in 2000.

+Tetlow is a member of the LHS Distinguished Alumni Hall of Fame and is the recipient of a Carnegie-Mellon Alumni Achievement Award in 2014.